Search the Whole Web to quickly find what you're looking for:

 You'll know when you develop yin deficiency symptoms.

-Severe heat, as in a fever, depletes your Yin reserves.
+Severe heat, as in a fever, depletes your Yin reserves and can be a major example of yin deficiency causes.

 All the more so if you have a series of fevers, or a continuing feverish disease, such as malaria, where you sweat again and again.